davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

 So now I'm left trying to decide if I want to pay to keep it going.
 At the level I've been using it at for building BlogMore it looks like it costs
 $10/mth.
 That actually isn't terrible.
-I spent more than that on other hobbies and other forms of entertainment.
-So, if I can work within the bounds of that tier, it's probably worth it.
+I spend more than that on other hobbies and other forms of entertainment.
+So, if I can work within the bounds of that tier, it's affordable and probably worth it.

 What I'm not sure about yet is if I want to.
 It's been educational, I can 100% see how and where I'd use this for work (and would of course expect an